tylearymf/UniHacker/README_EN.md

 Usage

-* After selecting the Unity.exe you want to crack on the software, click PATCH to use.
-At this time, you can double-click Unity.exe to open the project.
+* After selecting the Unity.exe you want to crack on the software, click PATCH to use, then you can double-click Unity.exe to open the project.
 Submit issue if prompted not supported
-* If you still need to cooperate with Unity Hub, then also select Unity Hub.exe on the software, click PATCH, you can use with Unity Hub
+* If you still need to cooperate with Unity Hub, then also select Unity Hub.exe on the software, click PATCH, finally you can use with Unity Hub
 * Note: **Cracking Unity Hub.exe alone will not open the project, as cracking Unity.exe is the main thing**

 ## Windows OS